We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Be open and honest.
 Magavi advises patients to speak about all their needs and emotions.
 “Psychiatrists and therapists can provide better, more individualized care when they learn about the patient’s specific goals and needs,” she said.

 - Psychiatrists are not the only licensed mental health professionals.
 If psychiatrists aren’t the right fit, you have the option of working with a therapist who’s not a medical doctor.
 Some examples include psychologists, marriage and family therapists, and counselors.
-However, if you’re on a medication specific to a mental health diagnosis, a primary care doctor will need to take over management.
+However, if you’re on a medication specific to a mental health diagnosis, a primary care doctor will need to take over medication management.

 Finding a psychiatrist or therapist who’s a good fit may take some time.